vivekagr/AWS-SAA-C02-Course/README.md

 1. Database writes happen.
 2. Primary database instance commits changes.
-3. Same time as the write is happening, standby replication is happening.
+3. **Same time as the write is happening, standby replication is happening**.
 4. Standby replica commits writes.

-If any error occurs with the primary database, AWS detects this and will failover within 60 to 120 seconds to change to the new database.
+If any error occurs with the primary database, AWS detects this and will failover within 60 to 120 seconds and change to the new database.

-This does not provide fault tolerance as there will be some impact during change.
+This **does not provide fault tolerance** as there will be some impact during change.

 #### RDS Exam PowerUp

-- Multi-AZ feature is not free tier, extra infrastructure for standby.
+- Multi-AZ feature is not free tier, **extra infrastructure for standby**.
-  - Generally two times the price.
+  - **Generally two times the price**.
-- The standby replica cannot be accessed directly unless a fail occurs.
+- The **standby replica cannot be accessed directly unless a fail occurs**.
 - Failover is highly available, not fault tolerant.
-- Same region only (others AZ in the VPC).
+- **Same region only** (others AZ in the VPC).
 - Backups are taken from standby which removes performance impacts.
 - Failover can happen for a number of reasons.
   - Full AZ outage